victor-porcar/TimelapseDNGInterpolator2/README.md

 * `D:\BACKUP` is a folder where the tool will make a copy before changing any file
 * `crs:Exposure2012` is the name of Exposure setting in XMP definitions of the DNG file (see settings chapter below)

+Once the execution is over, the exposure value for range of images from `Image02.dng`  to `Image19.dng` will have been overwritten by the tool as per a linear interpolation function between values 1 (from `Image01.dng` ) and 2 (`Image20.dng`)

 ## Parameters